ML for Fraud Detection

 A Feature Store

-Ubisoft has a lot of gaming and transactional data that Machine Learning Engineers can exploit.
+Merchants can take advantage of their transactional data, thanks to Machine Learning.
 For Fraud Detection, Feature Engineering is key.
-Thus, we spent a lot of time with Ubisoft Fraud experts to determine the characteristics of each fraud attacks Ubisoft has undergone in its history.
-Here are some risk factors we spotted and translated in features:
+Thus, ML teams must spend time with Fraud experts to determine the characteristics of each fraud attack that the merchant has undergone in its history.
+Here are some risk factors that can be translated in features:

 These features have to be computed in real-time, and require several table joins that take time.
-Thus, in order to match the strict SLA, we needed to have an efficient way of getting these values.
+Thus, in order to match the low latency criteria, you must have an efficient way of getting these values.
 That's what a Feature Store can bring.
-By computing parts of the features in daily batches, we can retrieve feature values much more rapidly.
-For instance, you can add the timestamps of the new transactions that the customers made each day in an individual time series and maintain these arrays of all transactions done by customers in tables.
-During inference, you just have to apply the feature function on those.
+By computing parts of the features prior to the transaction (in daily batches for features that allow it), you can retrieve feature values much more rapidly.

 Futhermore, The Feature Store is a more reliable way of computing features for this kind of application: the definitions are centralized, they are tested and the values are monitored.
 It ensures an alignment between offline (training) and online (real-time inference) feature values.
-Below is a simple schema describing the Feature Store.
-If you want more detail, you can have a look at this great talk by Jeanine Harb, former Data Engineer in the team.
+Below is a simple schema describing a type of Feature Store.
+If you want more detail, you can have a look at this great talk by Jeanine Harb, Data Engineer.

 fsv2